sutingchen/revents/README.md

 - Update event details
 - Join an event
 - Follow/unfollow an event
-- Receive personalised news feed based on other account's activities
+- Receive personalised news feeds about the following users' activities
 - Join an event's chat

 ## Tools used